-In 2014-15, the Alternative Educational Academy of losco County completed its third full-year of operations.
-With an enrollment of 77.5 FTEs for the 2014-15 blended count.
+In 2015-16, the Alternative Educational Academy of losco County completed its fourth full-year of operations with an enrollment of 105.78 FTEs for the 2015-16 blended count.
 We were pleased with this number based on the addition of the AEA in Ogemaw County that drew students away from losco.
-Additional staff was added to aid in the education of students based on the anticipation of an enrollment of over 70 students.
-The Academy operated with three full time staff as well as the support from IRESA in other administrative and business areas.
+Additional staff was added to aid in the education of students based on the anticipation of an enrollment of over 90 students.
+The Academy operated with six full time staff as well as the support from IRESA in other administrative and business areas.

-Moving forward, the Academy anticipates that enrollment has stabilized at between 75 - 85 FTEs.
+Moving forward, the Academy anticipates that enrollment has stabilized at between 90-110 FTEs.
 The initial budget was built on 75 FTEs but will be revised once the actual enrollment is known.
-The Academy is now staffed with three full time instructors, half time Social Worker, half time secretary, and half time administrator.
+The Academy is now staffed with five full time instructors, half time Social Worker, and half time director.
 The Academy also now has a sufficient fund equity to protect it short term from a downward enrollment level to give it time to adjust staffing accordingly.